Kwull/aiopjlink/README.md

 ## What is aiopjlink?

 A Python library that uses [asyncio](https://docs.python.org/3/library/asyncio.html) to talk to one or more projectors connected to a network using the PJLink protocol.

+The main difference from the HEInventions/aiopjlink implementation is that in aiopjlink-kw, each PJLink command is executed over a new TCP/IP connection, including authentication if required.
+This approach was taken due to the specific PJLink implementation used by AWOL projectors.

 It has these advantages: